Merzasphor/MWSE/docs/source/events/uiShowRestMenu.md

 ## Event Data

 * `allowRest` (boolean): true if the player is allowed to sleep (determined primarily from the cell flags), or false if they must wait instead.
 This value can be modified.
-* `scripted` (boolean): This value is true when the menu is shown from using the ShowRestMenu or equivalent function.
+* `scripted` (boolean): *Read-only*.
+This value is true when the menu is shown from using the ShowRestMenu or equivalent function.